lol768/XenForo-MCASSOC/README.md

 4. Decide how you want to verify your domain.
 At present, you can either create a HTML file or add a TXT record to your domain.
 5. Follow the instructions and click the appropriate button to receive your shared secret.
 6. Paste the shared secret into the Minecraft association options in XenForo's admin control panel.
+7. Set the site ID to exactly what you typed into the textbox on the verification site.
+8. Set the instance secret to a secret hexadecimal password (generate one [here](http://jsbin.com/jadofehoqu/1/))

 Note: If you're using CloudFlare or enforcing SSL it is suggested you try the TXT record verification system *first*.